KyleKing/calcipy/docs/docs/MIGRATION.md

 ## `calcipy 1.0.0`

+### Background

+calcipy `v1` was a complete rewrite to switch from `doit` to `invoke`:

+- with `invoke`, tasks can be run from anywhere without a `dodo.py` file
+- tasks can be loaded lazily, which means that some performance gains are possible
+- since there is no shared state file, tasks can be more easily run from pre-commit or generally in parallel

+`doit` excelled at clearly delineated task output and run summary, but `invoke` isn't designed that way.
+I would like to improve the CLI output, but the benefits are worth this tradeoff.

+calcipy `v0` was built on [doit](https://pypi.org/project/doit/) and thus required a `dodo.py` file.
+I began adding `cement` to support a separate CLI for `calcipy` installed with `pipx`, but that required a lot of boilerplate code.
+With `doit`, the string command needed to be complete at task evaluation rather than runtime, so globbing files couldn't be resolved lazily.

+### Migration

-calcipy `v1` was a rewrite for performance, both to reduce the number of dependencies and to make task loading lazy.
-Switching to invoke also meant the tasks could be vendored and run from anywhere without a `dodo.py` file.
-While refactoring, the global configuration was mostly removed along with a few tasks, but the main functionality is still present.
-The major loss with these changes was the highly readable output from doit, which I don't yet have a way of replicating with invoke.
+While refactoring, the global configuration was mostly removed (`DoitGlobals`) along with a few tasks, but the main functionality is still present.
+Any project dependent on `calcipy` will need substantial changes.
+The easiest way to start migrating is to run `copier update` with [calcipy_template](https://github.com/KyleKing/calcipy_template)

-calcipy `v0` was built on [doit](https://pypi.org/project/doit/) and required a `doit.py` file.
-With `doit`, each task was evaluated to get the list of tasks, but this became slower as the number of tasks grow.

-The easiest way to migrate is to run `copier update` with [calcipy_template](https://github.com/KyleKing/calcipy_template)

 ### Speed Test